soy-crypto/CSEN315/restful-url-shortener/README.md

 Shortener we started in class.
 For full credit, you'll need to:

 1. Complete datastore method and add route to retrieve all links for a user
-2. Complete datastore method and add routes to deleta a link for a user
+2. Complete datastore method and add routes to delete a link for a user
 3. Add relationship links to the new and existing entries such that a client can use those links to replace hardcoded links.

 ## Homework Criteria (Total Points Available: 15)